Email | Phone: 310-825-6878

 Email | Phone: 310-825-0945

 Samantha West is the Director of Strategic Business Partnerships where she is creating a business development unit within the UCLA Alumni Association that is pursuing new and thoughtful business partnerships that help meet revenue goals, provide value to alumni and are in line with the Alumni Association’s mission.
 She is also responsible for managing existing affinity, sponsor and advertising partnerships and coming up with additional assets and opportunities for partner integration.

 Previously she led the Association’s membership acquisition program, building multi-channel campaigns that generated $1.4 million annually.
 Before coming to UCLA, Samantha worked as a Senior Communications Specialist for a large nonprofit organization located in Washington, D. C.

 She graduated from the University of Wisconsin-Madison and while a student helped negotiate a code of conduct to ensure fair working conditions for workers who produce university logo apparel.
 In 2009, Samantha attended the UCLA Anderson School of Management’s Executive Program, earning a certificate in general management.

 Email | Phone: 310-825-5188

 Wolf studied at The University of Texas at Arlington and The University of Alabama while building her professional career as an entrepreneur, owning and operating multiple businesses.
-This experience afforded her the opportunity to join many local, state and national organizations and accept a leadership role with many.
+This experience afforded her the opportunity to join several local, state and national organizations, often in a leadership role.